Creston Emergency Services Building

 In the recent by-election, a candidate was stating that the new fire hall would not be energy efficient and outdated in terms of energy efficiency before it is even built.
 Is the new fire hall energy efficient?
 Will it be outdated in terms of energy efficiency before it is even finished?

-Citizen for Progress asked over 2 years ago
+Citizen for Progress asked about 3 years ago

 Thank you for the question.
 The short answer is "yes" the building will be energy efficient and "no" the building will not be outdated before it is finished.